-Tranxene is a prescription medication approved by the Food and Drug Administration (FDA) in 1972 to treat epilepsy.
-Tranxene is used in combination with other drugs to treat partial seizures that do not respond to first-line drugs.
-Tranxene is also known by its drug name, Clorazepate.
+Tranxene is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to control partial-onset seizures in people 10 years of age and older.
+Tranxene is used in combination with other medications.
+Tranxene is also referred to by its drug name, clorazepate dipotassium.

 Tranxene is a member of the benzodiazepine class of drugs.
 Benzodiazepines are used to treat seizures, anxiety, and alcohol withdrawal.
-It is believed that Tranxene works in cases of epilepsy by inhibiting nerve signals.
+Tranxene is believed to work in cases of epilepsy by inhibiting nerve signals in the brain.

 How do I take it?

-Tranxene is taken orally as a tablet one to three times a day.
+Prescribing information states that Tranxene is taken orally as a tablet.
 Your doctor will likely start you on a low dose of Tranxene and gradually increase the dosage.

-Do not suddenly stop taking Tranxene.
-If you decide to stop taking Tranxene, consult your doctor for a plan to taper off your dose gradually.
+Do not stop taking Tranxene suddenly.
+If you decide to stop taking Tranxene, consult your doctor for a plan to reduce your dosage gradually.